TimGS/Mytebox/README.md

 Forked from Lytebox by Marcus Hay.

+- phpThumb links detected as images
+- data-myte can be used instead of data-lyte (deprecated)

+Prior to creating this repo:
-IE6 code removed
+- IE6 code removed
-Tooltip code removed
+- Tooltip code removed